Environmental, social and governance (ESG) is vitally important to us as a business, our people and aligned to our firm Hallmarks.

 Environmental

 We are a signatory of the UN Global Compact and we are committed to implementing, and advising clients on implementing, the 10 UN Global Compact principles.
 This includes taking a precautionary approach to environmental challenges, undertaking a variety of initiatives to promote greater environmental responsibility and adopting environmentally friendly technologies in our offices.
-Since 2012 we have been members of the Australian Legal Sector Alliance (AusLSA).
-Part of our membership is a commitment to publicly report our calculated scope 1, 2 and the travel component of scope 3 greenhouse gas (GHG) emissions each year.
-Since 2018 we have offset 100% of the GHG emissions that we report under the AusLSA framework by purchasing high quality, verified carbon credits through With One Seed (forestry program in Timor Leste) and the Aboriginal Carbon Fund.

-Consistent with the Glasgow Climate Pact, we acknowledge the “urgency of enhancing ambition and action in relation to mitigation adaptation and finance in this critical decade”[1].
-We are therefore currently undertaking an audit of our scope 1,2&3 GHG emissions.
-The goal of this audit is to further enhance our carbon mitigation strategies and to allow us to move towards becoming a certified carbon neutral business and to make our contribution to Australia’s commitment to Net Zero by 2050.
+Consistent with the Glasgow Climate Pact, we acknowledge the ‘urgency of enhancing ambition and action in relation to mitigation adaptation and finance in this critical decade’[1].
+We are therefore currently undertaking an audit of our scope 1, 2 & 3 greenhouse gas (GHG) emissions.
+The goal of this audit is to further enhance our carbon mitigation strategies and to allow us to move towards becoming a certified carbon neutral business and to make our contribution to Australia’s commitment to Net Zero by 2050

 Social

-At Hall & Wilcox we enable our communities to thrive by working towards Reconciliation, providing access to justice and opportunity, and protecting and promoting human rights.
+We enable our communities to thrive by working towards Reconciliation, providing access to justice and opportunity, and protecting and promoting human rights.

-We seek to work towards a reconciled Australia through our Reconciliation Action Plan, ensuring our people have an understanding of the true history of our country and an awareness of the First Nations cultures that have existed here for millennia.
 We also seek to develop employment pathways for First Nations people and use our legal skills to support them in their own business ventures.
 We have chosen to walk with First Nations people in their journey towards constitutional recognition and a Voice to parliament.

-Through our long-time association with the Australian Business and Community Network our people have provided thousands of hours of mentorship to children from disadvantaged schools.
+Through our long-time association with the Australian Business and Community Network, our people have provided thousands of hours of mentorship to children from disadvantaged schools.
 We have provided them with the opportunity to access connections and role models in the business world to assist them to realise their full potential.

 Our social procurement strategy seeks to provide opportunities to a diverse range of suppliers including: